AnyChart/docs.anychart.com/Common_Settings/Legend.md

 chart.legend(true);
 ```

-In the live sample, please notice that when you move the mouse over the series name in legend - all series elements are highlighted
+In the live sample, please notice that when you move the mouse over the series name in legend - all series elements are highlighted.

 {sample}AS\_Legend\_01{sample}